AxonIQ/reference-guide/part3/command-dispatching.md

 The `SimpleCommandBus` is, as the name suggests, the simplest implementation.
 It does straightforward processing of commands in the thread that dispatches them.
 After a command is processed, the modified aggregate(s) are saved and generated events are published in that same thread.
 In most scenarios, such as web applications, this implementation will suit your needs.
 The `SimpleCommandBus` is the implementation used by default in the Configuration API.

 Like most `CommandBus` implementations, the `SimpleCommandBus` allows interceptors to be configured. `CommandDispatchInterceptor`s are invoked when a command is dispatched on the Command Bus.
 The `CommandHandlerInterceptor`s are invoked before the actual command handler method is, allowing you to do modify or block the command.
-See [Command Handler Interceptors](#command-handler-interceptors) for more information.
+See [Command Interceptors](#command-interceptors) for more information.

 Since all command processing is done in the same thread, this implementation is limited to the JVM's boundaries.
 The performance of this implementation is good, but not extraordinary.
 To cross JVM boundaries, or to get the most out of your CPU cycles, check out the other `CommandBus` implementations.